-- Strong

-- Supporting

-- Helping

-- Accessible

-- Hope
+ASSOCIATIONS

+Strong Helping Норе Standing by Money

-- · Hand of assistance
+Supporting Accessible Hand of assistance Pure Transparant

-- · Standing by

-- Pure

-- Money

-- Transparent

-- ✓ Clients' expectations as consumers have increased.
+Clients' expectations as consumers have increased.
 In 2024, there was higher demand for modern banking services, such as mobile banking and cards.

-- ✓ Almost all customers (98%) positively evaluate the service from Crystal personnel.

-- ✓ Crystal customers' access to products from other financial organizations has grown from 55% to 62%, which indicates a rise in the competitive environment.

-- ✓ With an NPS score standing at 59%, Crystal remains competitive with such large institutions as Bank of Georgia (59%) and TBC Bank (56%).
+- Almost all customers (98%) positively evaluate the service from Crystal personnel. - Crystal customers' access to products from other financial organizations has grown from 55% to 62%, which indicates a rise in the competitive environment. - With an NPS score standing at 59%, Crystal remains competitive with such large institutions as Bank of Georgia (59%) and TBC Bank (56%).